 For the majority of the fellowship, your learning schedule includes varying shift lengths and rotating shifts, weekend shifts, and holiday shifts.
 You spend about 40 hours each week in the emergent care setting.
 This does not include additional time spent on didactic and additional course work.

-Each year, Mayo School of Health Sciences admits up to two students every six months to its Nurse Practitioner or Physician Assistant Emergency Medicine Fellowship.
+Each year, Mayo Clinic School of Health Sciences admits up to two students every six months to its Nurse Practitioner or Physician Assistant Emergency Medicine Fellowship.
 This ensures you receive one-on-one instruction and a comprehensive educational experience.

 Dec.
 19, 2014